Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 GURPS usually presents absolute, not relative, ST-related mods, i.e. “+5” instead of “+ ST/2”.
 This runs into the problem of absolute versus relative differences: something that modifies ST by +5 does very little for a ST 100 giant, while multiplying ST six-fold (and lifting power thirty-six-fold!) for a ST 1 fae.

 That weirdness is good if it’s intended.
-A magic ring that “adds the strength of a bookish halfling to the wearer’s own power” is modeled perfectly by slapping +5 directly onto ST, with negligible effects for that giant, huge effects for that fae.
-But most mods to ST aren’t intended as such; they’re “+3 ST” instead of “+30% ST” for ease of play, not by intentional effect.
+A magic ring that “adds the strength of a bookish halfling to the wearer’s own power” can be reasonably modeled by slapping +5 directly onto ST, with negligible effects for that giant, huge effects for that fae.
+But most mods to ST aren’t intended as such; they’re intended as strength multipliers.
+Yet they’re still presented as “+3 ST” instead of “+30% ST”, only for simplicity in play.

-STROLL keeps the simplicity while delivering relative effects.
+STROLL offers relative effects and that nice additive simplicity.
 When strangling a foe, modifiers to ST Roll of -5 for one hand, 0 for two hands, and +2 for three hands all yield a certain relative change to strength, at any power level.
 This holds for a wide variety of mods, including those from skill.
-When a pull-up calls for a roll against ST Roll-based Climbing, the +3 from the PC’s Climbing at DX+3 is equivalent to about a 1.5-fold advantage in lifting ability, no matter where the PC lies along the strength continuum.
+When a pull-up calls for a roll against ST Roll-based Climbing, the +3 to ST from the PC’s Climbing at DX+3 is equivalent to about a 1.5-fold advantage in lifting ability, no matter where the PC lies along the strength continuum.
 This is good.

-In short: If a flat mod is intended to change strength by some absolute amount, add it to ST. Otherwise – and this will be most cases – add it to ST Roll for a nice relative modification to power.
+In short: If a flat mod is intended to change strength by some absolute amount, add it to ST. (Or to get precise, add some flat amount to Basic Lift, and reverse-calculate ST from that new Basic Lift.)
+Otherwise โ and this will be most cases โ add a mod to ST Roll for a nice relative modification to power.

 “How about modifications to power for extra effort or Lifting skill?”